LuisRoft/Wordle/README.md

-# Wordle
+# Wordle Game, my version :D
-A copy of the famous Wordle game, applying knowledge about arrays manipulation.
+Hi, I did this project for apply my knowledge about javaScript, specially arrays :D

+I hope you like it <3